Cepr0/base-crud-rest-service/readme.md

 (see 'pom.xml' for 'log4jdbc-spring-boot-starter' dependency and corresponding settings in the 'resources/application.properties').
 It also logs Hibernate statistic which you can turn off in 'resources/application.properties'.

+Project uses **H2** database.
+You can replace it to another RDBMS - the project does not use specific SQL dialect, only **Spring Data JPA** query methods.

 Project uses Java 11.